 Mourning Doves have gone viral on TikTok.
 Many millennials (myself included) now recognize them as the birds we grew up hearing during our childhood summer breaks.
 Their soft cooing on hot summer afternoons is full of nostalgia, just like the Backstreet Boys’ Millennium album.

 But I have good news: These birds are still abundant in neighborhoods across the country, just like they were 20 years ago.
 They didn’t go anywhere!
-And with a few simple steps, you can easily attract them to your yard and continue to hear their calls regularly.
-Bring back the 90s summer bird hit banger!

-Provide Food Mourning Doves Like
+1. Provide Food Mourning Doves Like – White Millet and Sunflower

 Mourning Doves love visiting bird feeders for a snack.
 So, providing them with a variety of seeds is a great way to attract them to your yard.

 I’ve had the best luck offering white millet or sunflower chips.
-My local doves also love when I put out a no-mess bird seed (which has both of these ingredients).
+White millet is also backed up by the Cornell Bird Lab as a favorite food source for Mourning Doves.
 They don’t have large beaks to break through regular shelled sunflower seed.
 Safflower seed and cracked corn are also appealing.

 Related Content: 5 Bird Feeder Livestreams That Will Capture Your Attention

-Offer Water
+2. Offer Water

 Mourning Doves appreciate water for drinking and bathing.
 So, providing them with a source of water in your yard is a nice touch.
 A sturdy bird bath will work wonders in bringing birds to your yard year-round.